 How to Choose Medicare Advantage Coverage

 Before you choose the right Medicare Advantage Plan, make sure you choose the right primary care doctor to ensure continuity of care with your preferred provider.
-With Original Medicare and Medicare Advantage Plans, you have the choice to choose between a standard Health Maintenance Organization (HMO) Plan or a Preferred Provider Organization (PPO) Plan.
+With Original Medicare and Medicare Advantage Plans, you have the choice to choose between a Health Maintenance Organization (HMO) Plan or a Preferred Provider Organization (PPO) Plan.

 Before enrolling in a Medicare or Medicare Advantage HMO Plan or PPO Plan, ensure your primary care physician is participating in-network with your plan to guarantee continuity of care.